 It must be noted that in order to best use this civ’s ability, you need a map with lots of land — the Saka Horse Archers are nearly useless on the sea.
 Make sure to also act before the mid-game, as modern units quickly close the technological gap between Scythia and everyone else.

 Teddy Roosevelt of America (Rough rider)

 Summary: Late-game surge, defensive bonus, highly adaptable

-Once the modern area is reached, America’s unique military units can defeat any contemporary — the Rough Rider land unit gains +10 Combat Strength when fighting on Hills and has a lower maintenance cost than other units, while the P-51 Mustang airplane has +2 flight range, gains +5 attack against fighters, and acquires experience twice as fast than normal.
-Make sure to invest in Science and Technology to be able to field those units ASAP.
+Once the modern area is reached, America’s unique military units can defeat any contemporary — the Rough Rider land unit gains +10 Combat Strength when fighting on hills and has a lower maintenance cost than other units, while the P-51 Mustang airplane has +2 flight range, gains +5 attack against fighters, and earns 50 percent more experience than the fighter unit it replaces.
+Make sure to invest in science to be able to field those units ASAP.

 Being quite versatile and late-game focused, America does not have many terrain restrictions and is easily one of the most adaptable civilisations in the game.
 Culture and science victories are also easily achievable.

 Shaka of Zulu

 Summary: Rise and Fall expansion, mid-game, large armies